wavesplatform/ride-introduction/README.md

 Despite being simple, it gives a lot of power to the developer.

-It's similar to Scala and is also influenced by F# and functional paradigm.
+It's looks a bit like Scala and is also influenced by F# and functional paradigm.

 RIDE is a very simple language.
 Going through this documentation will take you about an hour, and by the end of it, you will learn pretty much the entire language.